How to create an Ideal Candidate Profile

 Step 4 – Define your attributes

-Once the attributes have been agreed upon they need to be clearly defined.
-It would be a mistake to assume people knew exactly what you were talking about when you speak about an attribute.
+Once the attributes have been agreed upon, they must be clearly defined.
+It would be a mistake to assume people knew exactly what you were discussing when you spoke about an attribute.
 Take the attribute ‘attention to detail’ as an example.
 This can mean many different things in different work contexts.
-So providing a clear, job-relevant definition for the attribute will avoid confusion when it comes to assessing candidates against it.
+So, providing a clear, job-relevant definition of the attribute will avoid confusion when assessing candidates against it.

 Example Attribute: Attention to Detail